-1. Mont.
-Code Ann. § 7-8-4201 - Disposal of municipal property.
+3. 7-8-4201 MCA - Disposal or lease of municipal property - election.

 7-8-4201.
 Disposal or lease of municipal property.
-(1) Subject to the provisions of subsection (2), the city or town council may sell, dispose of, or lease any property belonging to the city or town.
+(1) Subject to the provisions of subsection (2), the city or town council may sell, dispose of, donate, or lease any property belonging to the city or town.

-(2) (a) Except for property described in subsection (3), the lease or transfer must be made by an ordinance or resolution passed by a two-thirds vote of all the members of the council.
+(2) (a) Except for property described in subsection (3), the lease, donation, or transfer must be made by an ordinance or resolution passed by a two-thirds vote of all the members of the council.

 (b) Except for property acquired by tax deed or property described in subsection (3), if the property is held in trust for a specific purpose, the sale or lease must be approved by a majority vote of the electors of the municipality voting at an election called for that purpose.
-The election must be held in conjunction with a regular or primary election.
+The election must be held in accordance with Title 13, chapter 1, part 4.